 - Increased ability to get products to market faster

-- Better knowledge of what is going to market, and ability to very products with confidence (ex: color)
+- Better knowledge of what is going to market, and ability to vary products with confidence (ex: color)

 Despite the novelty of the digital twin in other industries, this concept has been leveraged in semiconductor design and manufacturing for decades.
 Hardware description languages like VHDL and Verilog, along with simulations and pre-silicon verification, have been used to virtually model chip functionality and performance and help design engineers to manipulate designs in the digital world since VLSI (very large-scale integration) circuits have been around.
 It’s not exactly groundbreaking to model a chip before producing it.